Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-It is unlikely that you will use Microsoft Access to send your personal emails via the Internet, while so many other options are available to you.
+You are unlikely to use Microsoft Access to send personal emails over the Internet, especially when so many other convenient options are available.

-If you are connected to a Local Area Network (LAN) you can distribute Reports to the recipients through Intranet Mail Service Applications like Lotus Notes.
+If you are connected to a Local Area Network (LAN), reports can also be distributed internally through intranet mail services such as Lotus Notes.

 OR